Does 9Wood sell wood walls?

 As far as solid wood versus veneer wood for walls, once again solid wood is going to provide a more robust product.
 If you need to use a veneer core product on a wall system, there are certain ways, even in high traffic areas, to help protect the wall system.
 One example would be making sure that the wall system is off the floor by 3”-4”, which is kind of a toe-kick area.
 Another thing would be to use some kind of protective cap, such as metal trim or even solid wood trim in those corner conditions.

 How much do custom wood walls cost?

 For prices on wood wall systems, they generally follow the same pricing as our ceiling systems.
-For the square-footage pricing on grilles or linears, you’re looking at anywhere between the upper teens to mid-30s, and for the acoustic planks, tiles, and perfs, anywhere between the lower 20s to lower 40s per square foot.
+For the square-footage pricing on grilles or linears, you’re looking at anywhere between the low 20s to 40, and for the acoustic planks, tiles, and perfs, anywhere between the mid 20s to mid 40s per square foot.